travis-ci/docs-travis-ci-com/user/notifications.md

 Other flags, like `on_success` and `on_failure` also work like the IRC notification config.

+### Notifications of PR builds

+By default, Hipchat will be notified both for push builds and pull request builds.
+The PR build notifications can be disabled with the following:

+    notifications:
+      hipchat:
+        on_build_requests: false

 ## Sqwiggle notifications

 With [Sqwiggle](https://www.sqwiggle.com), you can combine Travis CI build